DukeEnglish/DukeEnglish/README.md

 ### Hi there 👋
-- 🔭 I’m currently working in ByteDance.
+- 🔭 I’m currently working @ ByteDance.
 Welcome to get in touch with me~

 <!--
 **DukeEnglish/DukeEnglish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.